VonOx/Gladys/README.md

 #### Connect Gladys to MySQL

-To connect Gladys to your database, you will need to set some environment variables.
+To connect Gladys to your database, you will need to set some environment variables..
 To do so, you'll have to create a `.env` file at the root of this project.
 The content of this file can be found by looking at `.env-sample`, which lists all the customizable env vars.

 **Note :** You will need to create the database as well in MySQL: